kedoska/engine-blackjack/README.md

 Ideally as per my other side projects, the engine should be configured so that _actions_ and _dispatchers_ can works according the desired configuration.

 NOTE: The effort to do this, at least for me (and considering the time I can spend doing this) is quite big.

+## Side Bets

+Side bets are part of the "multi-game strategy".
+They are returned to the client as "available bets" and they can be sets in the `deal()` _payload_.
+Engine will calculate the side bet result during the `deal()`

 ## Contributing